Jahia/jahia-loganalyzer/README.md

     localhost:9300
     10.0.1.0:9300, 10.0.1.1:9300

-if this parameter is not specified it will start an embedded ElasticSearch server.
+if this parameter is not specified ijt will start an embedded ElasticSearch server.

 Once Karaf has decompressed and started you can launch a log file analysis by using the
 command: